Travel Tibet in winter from Nov-Feb

 Tours and hotels cost less in winter, as demand decreases.

-After explaining all above benefits about traveling to Tibet in winter, Tibet Travelers highly recommend all travelers take this great opportunity and travel to Tibet in winter.
+After explaining all the above benefits about traveling to Tibet in winter, Tibet Travelers highly recommend all travelers take this great opportunity and travel to Tibet in winter.